alexturek/alexturek.github.io/drafts/me-or-you-problem.md

 _Note: Don't try to answer **why** for other people!
 Ascribing intent to others is a good way to get things wrong, in a way that escalates a conflict.
 Hell, sometimes it's the root cause of conflicts.
 Pay attention to when you're doing it, and stop._

-# Answering the question: me or them?

 ## Find reference points

-A strategy I use constantly is comparing situations that went well with situations that didn't.
+A strategy I use constantly is comparing situations that went well, avoiding conflicts, with situations that triggered them.
 What was different about these situations?
-Often it's the **who**, but sometimes it isn't.
-And it's not just enough to say which person I was interacting with, but what was specifically said.

 Maybe I used some different words between A and B, or maybe somebody else did.
 Did we skip an important part in the doc or conversation?
 Have I worked more with X than Y, and so the levels of automatic trust are higher?

+Is there a pattern of conflict that you find yourself in, or the other person does?
+Is this conflict unusual for you, or them?

+Outside stress can cause people to react differently to otherwise unremarkable input.
+Is something unusual going on in somebody’s life?

 ## Ask a third party